 where $\phi_{i,k}:=\phi_i(x_k, u_k, u_{k+1})$.
 Using $\ell_{\text{info}}$, we define the information gathering optimal control problem

 where $\alpha > 0$ weighs the information gain compared to the nominal MPC objective.
-The nominal cost $\ell$ encourages smooth control inputs and the constraints \eqref{eq:ocp:dynamics}-\eqref{eq:ocp:ebounds} ensure that the vehicle remains on the track during data collection.
+The nominal costs $\ell_k$ encourage smooth control inputs, and the constraints \eqref{eq:ocp:dynamics}-\eqref{eq:ocp:ebounds} ensure that the vehicle remains on the track during data collection.

-The information gathering objective \eqref{eq:info_objective} is derived in \cite{lew2022safe} by leveraging the last-layer uncertainty representation of the model $g_\theta$, which yields a closed-form expression of the one-step mutual information between an observation and the dynamics.
+The information gathering objective \eqref{eq:info_objective} is derived in \cite{lew2022safe} by leveraging the last-layer uncertainty representation of the model, $g$, which yields a closed-form expression of the one-step mutual information between an observation and the dynamics.
 Similar objectives are used for active learning in \cite{Krause2007,zimmer2018safe,Buisson2020}.
 As discussed in \cite{lew2022safe}, $\ell_{\mathrm{info}}$ is an approximation of the true total information gain over a trajectory, which is not exactly the sum of the expected information gains per timestep.
-We found that incorporating the linear regression updates \eqref{eq:update} in the objective (by defining the cost $\tilde{\ell}_{\text{info}}=\frac{1}{2}\sum_{k=0}^{N-1} \sum_{i=1}^n \log(1 + \phi_{i,k}^\top \Lambda_{i,k}^{-1} \phi_{i,k})$ instead) does not result in a substantial difference in computed trajectories, while resulting in more challenging numerical resolution of the resulting information gathering problem.
+We found that incorporating the linear regression updates \eqref{eq:update} in the objective (by defining the cost $\tilde{\ell}_{\text{info}}=\frac{1}{2}\sum_{k=0}^{N-1} \sum_{i=1}^n \log(1 + \phi_{i,k}^\top \Lambda_{i,k}^{-1} \phi_{i,k})$ instead) does not result in a substantial difference in computed trajectories, while resulting in a more challenging numerical resolution of the resulting information gathering problem.

-The information gathering objective \eqref{eq:info_objective} guides data collection towards regions of the feature space that enable rapid adaptation.
-As shown in Figure~\ref{fig:framework}, the procedure of generating information gathering trajectories and adapting the model on them can be iterated as many times as needed to lower estimates of uncertainty.
+The information gathering objective \eqref{eq:info_objective} guides data collection toward regions of the feature space that enable rapid adaptation.
+As shown in Fig.~\ref{fig:framework}, the procedure of generating information gathering trajectories and adapting the model on them can be iterated as many times as needed to lower estimates of uncertainty.
 In our experiments, we found that adaptation on only one or two information gathering trajectories is sufficient for performing reliable drifting maneuvers, as shown in the next section.